Jesús Silva Herzog

-Jesús Silva Herzog (14 November 1892 - 13 March 1985) was a Mexican economist and historian specialized in the Mexican Revolution and a member of The National College.
+Jesús Silva Herzog (14 November 1892 – 13 March 1985) was a Mexican economist and historian specialized in the Mexican Revolution and a member of the National College.
 He received the National Prize for Arts and Sciences in 1962.
-His son, former Mexican Secretary of Finance Jesús Silva Herzog Flores, and grandson, Jesús Silva Herzog Márquez, are also prominent men in Mexico's political and intellectual life.
+His son, former secretary of finance Jesús Silva Herzog Flores, and grandson, Jesús Silva Herzog Márquez, are also prominent in Mexico's political and intellectual life.